HypothesisWorks/hypothesis/hypothesis-python/docs/django.rst

   company_with_shops_strategy = from_model(Company).flatmap(generate_with_shops)

-Lets unpack what this is doing:
+Let's unpack what this is doing:

 The way flatmap works is that we draw a value from the original strategy, then apply a function to it which gives us a new strategy.
 We then draw a value from